sonny-tel/Ion/README.md

 It is also a cool kitchen sink of random things I like, they're mostly disabled by default but you can go check them out.

 ## Extras
-* Sort of EMM inspired menu
+* Sort of EMM inspired menu with extra stuff
 * Some rudamentary Demo playback UI
 * Loading progress
 * Some less crashes in places maybe